How will a halt in interest rates affect bank accounts?

 It also means many bank account customers will continue to receive very low interest rates.
 Having said that, bank accounts nearly always offer much lower rates than actual savings accounts - and it may be that account holders will look for other benefits, rather than just interest rates, when choosing accounts in the future.

 There are other types of bank account out there that could provide alternative benefits.
-Basic bank accounts - or perhaps an alternative to a basic bank account, the thinkmoney Personal Account - don't pay interest, but could give you some extra help budgeting for your monthly outgoings.
+Basic bank accounts - or perhaps an alternative to a basic bank account, the thinkmoney Managed Current Account - don't pay interest, but could give you some extra help budgeting for your monthly outgoings.